 All feed readers follow redirects, so you never loose any subscribers.
 Some clients will sensibly enforce a limit on how many redirects they’ll follow, but I’ve already taken care to ensure there wouldn’t be more than one redirect from an old URL to the new website.

-Although, I’d really appreciate it if more feed readers were to actually fully implement the HTTP 301 Permanent Redirect status code and update the subscription address instead of blindly following redirects with every refresh.
+Although, I’d appreciate it if more feed readers were to fully implement the HTTP 301 Permanent Redirect status code and update the subscription address instead of blindly following redirects with every refresh.
 Clients that encounter 301 redirects are supposed to update their link references and start using the new address rather than the address that returned a 301.
 This speeds up feed refreshes as well as helps ensure the subscription keeps working as old redirects have a tendency to stop working after a while.

 This isn’t specific to feed readers, of course.
 As part of regular quality control for any website, you should regularly check links for decay and redirects and update the links accordingly.